chharvey/xmeter/README.md

 ## Installation and Usage

 This package is really a two-in-one.
-First, it is a set of tools (functions, fallbacks, modules, etc.) that make your life easier when working on a site’s existing stylesheet or starting a brand new one.
+First, it is a set of tools (functions, fallbacks, etc.) that make your life easier when working on a site’s existing stylesheet or starting a brand new one.
 Secondly, it provides a base stylesheet, a starting point, for developing a new site.
 It is geared towards sites (or sections of sites) that are more static and typographically inclined